Suvam96/Suvam96/README.md

-- 🔭 I’m currently working on Mechanetics Solution Pvt.
+- 🔭 I’m currently working on Optimize It System Pvt.
 Ltd.
 - 🌱 I’m currently learning React Js
 - 🤔 I’m looking for help with  students
 - 💬 Ask me about my carrer